renegadevi/timestamps/README.md

 ***Optional: Create a shortcut***

 1. Right click on the desktop, 'New -> Create shortcut'
-2. navigate and select `main.pyw`
-Enter "Timestamps" as name of the shortcut.
+2. navigate and select `main.pyw`, press enxt and enter "Timestamps" as name of the shortcut.
 3. Right-click on the shortcut and choose 'preferences'
 4. Click 'Change icon',  navigate and select the file 'timestamps/resouces/icons/icon.ico'
 5. Press OK, Apply then OK.